-he monumental canvases Thomas created in the 1960s and 1970s were informed by the local abstract movement in DC known as the Washington Color School, which included Morris Louis, Sam Gilliam, and Kenneth Noland.
+The monumental canvases Thomas created in the 1960s and 1970s were informed by the local abstract movement in DC known as the Washington Color School, which included Morris Louis, Sam Gilliam, and Kenneth Noland.
 However, her interest in color experimentation aligned her more closely to Josef Albers, Johannes Itten, and Wassily Kandinsky.
-Inspired by nature, recent discoveries in the sciences, and her own observations of earthly and celestial phenomena, Thomas's work was devoid of overt political content.
-Her dedication to abstraction reflected her belief that modern art at its best could transcend political and historical concerns.
+Inspired by nature, recent scientific discoveries, and her observations of earthly and celestial phenomena, Thomas's work was devoid of overt political content.
+Her dedication to abstraction reflected her belief that modern art, at its best, could transcend political and historical concerns.
 But her preference for abstract, joyously expressionistic, gestural strokes of vibrant color was not accompanied by a retreat from historical and social realities.
-The level of Thomas's success in the 1960s and 1970s meant that she could devote herself exclusively to painting, but she continued to be a passionate advocate of arts education for underserved communities.
+The level of Thomas's success in the 1960s and 1970s meant that she could devote herself exclusively to painting.
+Still, she continued to passionately advocate arts education for underserved communities.
 In addition to her involvement with Artists for CORE, Thomas organized art programs and taught art classes to local youth.
-In 1975, Howard University honored her with its Alumni of Achievement Award, a recognition of her importance to both the history of art and the local African American communities touched by her considerable talent and dedication as an artist and a teacher.
+In 1975, Howard University honored her with its Alumni of Achievement Award, a recognition of her importance to the history of art and the local African American communities touched by her considerable talent and dedication as an artist and a teacher.